-Two new cases for Hawke's Bay, one at Taradale High
+Two new cases for HB, one at Taradale High

 "We are continuing to work with the Ministry of Health and the Ministry of Education around supporting our school community and to ensuring that student learning can continue to take place, both online and at school."

-Meanwhile, there were delays in obtaining free Covid 19 tests in Napier on Thursday.
+Meanwhile, there were delays in obtaining free Covid-19 tests in Napier on Thursday.

 The Hawke's Bay DHB Facebook noted that Napier's Whitmore Park 'no appointment' testing site was not open, but reopens on Friday.